Quickstart

 Requirements

-Clone a Model of Interest
+Clone Model

 Repositories for all curated models can be found on the IMPROVE github.
-A list of Drug Response Prediction models can be found here: Drug Response Prediction Models.
+A list of drug response prediction models can be found here: Drug Response Prediction Models.
 Here we clone the LGBM model.

 git clone https://github.com/JDACS4C-IMPROVE/LGBM